transparity-dm/architecture-assets/arb/adrs/iac/terraform-state-management.md

 Storing these scripts in source control ensures that the setup process is well-documented, versioned, and accessible to all team members, promoting consistency and collaboration.

 Once created, the Terraform configuration should be configured with a backend configuration block that specifies an azurerm backend - see the [Microsoft Learn example scripts](https://learn.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage?tabs=powershell#3-configure-terraform-backend-state) for a concise way of configuring this.

+> TODO: Eventually a set of template scripts will be authored and linked to from this ADR to provide a better head-start for engineers.

 ## Consequences